rapid7/insightconnect-plugins/plugins/active_directory_ldap/help.md

 #### Delete

-Deletes the LDAP object specified
+This action is used to delete the LDAP object specified

 ##### Input